viklund/courses/rnaseq/labs/smallRNA-lab.md

 	plot(mir.pca$x[,1], mir.pca$x[,2])  ## plot  PC1 and PC2
 	text(mir.pca$x[,1], mir.pca$x[,2], rownames(mir.pca$x), cex=0.7, pos=4, col="red")

-You should now see a plot on the screen.
-What can we learn from looking at the PCA plot?
+You should now see a plot on the screen. **What can we learn from looking at this PCA plot?**

 We can also look at the loadings, i.e. how much each microRNA contributes to each principal component.
 To see which microRNAs are highly expressed in samples with high PC1, type: